Energy conversion theorems for some linear steady-states: Energy conversion theorems for some linear steady--states

-\begin{corollary}[\textbf{$M\eta$--COROLLARY}] If the degree of coupling between the processes of a non equilibrium steady--state system is measured by the parameter $q$ and it is also operating under the \textbf{$M\eta$} regime, the cross effect between both generalized forces, denoted by the parameter $x$, is given by $x=-\frac{q}{1+\sqrt{1-q^2}}$. \end{corollary}
+\end{proof} \begin{corollary}{ {} $M\eta$}\textbf{\textsl{ {}-{}-COROLLARY}} If the degree of coupling between the processes of a non equilibrium steady--state system is measured by the coefficient $q$ and it is also operating under the \textbf{$M\eta$} regime, the cross effect between both generalized forces, denoted by the parameter $x$, is given by $x=-\frac{q}{1+\sqrt{1-q^{2}}}$. \end{corollary} \begin{proof} From the \textbf{$M\eta$--THEOREM}, the constraint $J_{1}=-\left(\frac{1-\eta}{1+\eta}\right)L_{11}X_{1}$ lead us to write the force $X_{1}$ as: